jmarkow/gardnerlab-experiments/docs/experiments.rst

    	ln -s /Applications/MATLAB_R[YOURVERSION].app/bin/matlab /usr/local/bin

-   Restart the terminal and first it up, if you're using Linux, you should be savvy enough to adjust the commands to work for your environment.
+   Restart the terminal and try issuing the first command again.
+If you're using Linux, you should be savvy enough to adjust the commands to work for your environment.

 #.
 Navigate to DATAH_DEST, if you set it to /Volumes/MYHD/data/unprocessed::